-Right, it’s time to step through the portal...
+Ready?
+It’s time to step through the portal...

 Why I love writing my own fantasy world

-I’m best known for my epic fantasy series, The Drowning Empire, though I’ve also sold short stories that range from sci fi, to contemporary fantasy, to simply speculative.
+I’m best known for my epic fantasy series, The Drowning Empire, though I’ve also sold short stories that range from sci-fi to contemporary fantasy to simply speculative.
 People often ask me, ‘Will you write more in this fantasy world?’ and I always have to say, ‘Maybe someday.’
 To me, half the fun of writing is living vicariously in different worlds and eras.

 I don’t want to just help readers empathize with my characters; I want to sweep them away to an entirely new world, to let them travel without ever having to leave their homes.
 When it comes to fantasy and science fiction, there are so many different places you can take your readers.